Yolley/fastapi-cache/README.md

 - Supports `redis`, `memcache`, `dynamodb`, and `in-memory` backends.
 - Easy integration with [FastAPI](https://fastapi.tiangolo.com/).
 - Support for HTTP cache headers like `ETag` and `Cache-Control`, as well as conditional `If-Match-None` requests.
+- Have an optional Cache Context available during function call, that can be acquired with `get_cache_ctx` function.

 ## Requirements